-Stop the ethnic cleansing in Myanmar
+Stop the violence in Myanmar

 The Rohingya is a predominantly Muslim ethnic minority of about 1.1 million living mostly in Rakhine state, west Myanmar, on the border with Bangladesh.